 Maybe the flowers remind you of a special time of your life.

 Your target audience will be the people who feel the same way you do.
-They have a special connection to flowers.
+They have a special connection with flowers.
 These are the people who will be willing to purchase your artwork.

 Identify who your target audience is and write it down.